elHoudini9/sp-backend-nest/README.md

 Node Back-end for [MIT's Safe Places App](https://github.com/tripleblindmarket/safe-places).

 - One Config file (Simple)
-- Two-Factor Authentication Ready
+- Two-Factor Authentication Ready, but Endpoint to match [the current API specification](https://github.com/tripleblindmarket/safe-places/blob/develop/Safe-Places-Server.md) is available
 - Postgres DB support, will add other popular databases soon
-- Additional Endpoints are available to help with auth and user management
+- Additional Endpoints are available to help with auth and user management (See bellow)

 # Installation